What Is a Business Credit Card and How Does It Work?

 What is a business credit card?

 Like a personal credit card, business credit cards let you borrow money, up to a certain limit, to make purchases.
-You agree to pay this money back later through monthly payments.
+You then repay this money later through monthly payments.

-These credit cards are designed to support business owners through features like higher credit limits and rewards programs designed for business purchases.
-Used responsibly, business credit cards can also help you build business credit.
+Business credit cards are designed to support business owners through features like higher credit limits and rewards programs designed for business purchases.
+Used responsibly, these cards can also help you build business credit.

 Business credit card vs. personal credit card